 Cost: Free and open to the public

-Sixty years later, science fiction films that some call big bug movies still frighten and fascinate us, and even make us laugh.
+Sixty years later, science fiction films that some call "big bug movies" still frighten and fascinate us, and even make us laugh.
 Insects have been used as symbols in art and literature throughout human history.
 American filmmaking of the 1950s employed special effects in reaction to the fear of nuclear annihilation in the era of McCarthyism, anti-communism and blacklisting.
 A series of clips from THEM!
-(1954), The Deadly Mantis (1957), The Beginning of the End (1955) and Tarantula (1955) will be shown and a panel discussion will follow separating bug fact from fantasy in recognition of the filmmaking of the time, and analyze the messages these works conveyed both intentionally and unintentionally.
+(1954), The Deadly Mantis (1957), The Beginning of the End (1955) and Tarantula (1955) will be shown.
+A panel discussion will follow, separating bug fact from fantasy, taking into account the filmmaking of the time, and analyzing the messages these works conveyed, both intentionally and unintentionally.

-The panel will include the following St. Ambrose University faculty members:
+The panel will include the following St. Ambrose faculty members:

-Sarah Vordtriede-Patton's degrees include a bachelor's of science in biology from McKendree College, a master's degree in environmental studies from Southern Illinois University-Edwardsville and a PhD in ecology, evolution, and systematics from St. Louis University.
-Vordtriede-Patton has been at St. Ambrose since 2001 as professor of biology and associate dean of the College of Arts and Sciences.
-She is board certified in medical and veterinary entomology since 2013, a member of the Entomological Society of America since 1996, a former Captain US Army Reserve, former Commander 480th preventive medicine detachment (entomology), and has conducted research with ticks, blister beetles, lightning bugs, and caterpillars.
+Sarah Vordtriede-Patton has been at St. Ambrose since 2001 as professor of biology and associate dean of the College of Arts and Sciences.
+She is board certified in medical and veterinary entomology, a member of the Entomological Society of America since 1996, and a former Captain US Army Reserve and former Commander 480th preventive medicine detachment (entomology).
+She has conducted research with ticks, blister beetles, lightning bugs and caterpillars.
+She earned her bachelor of science in biology from McKendree College, a master's in environmental studies from Southern Illinois University-Edwardsville, and a doctorate in ecology, evolution and systematics from St. Louis University.

-Sandra Quinn holds degrees in communication and film, focused on documentary filmmaking and editing, from Columbia College in Chicago, interdisciplinary humanities from Arizona State University, and a PhD from the School of Justice Studies at Arizona State University.
-Learning film and cultural theory at Arizona State, her MA thesis earned her the humanities Parker Award, and her PhD dissertation won an Outstanding Dissertation award.
-Quinn has taught at St. Ambrose University since 2003 as a professor in criminal justice and women's studies.
+Sandra Quinn Quinn has taught at St. Ambrose since 2003 as a professor in criminal justice and women's studies.
 She was a lecturer in humanities at Arizona State University, where she taught many film courses, including a course on the "Big Bug Films, and Communist and Nuclear Threat Panics of the 1950s."
 She has served as a peer reviewer for The Journal of Criminal Justice and Popular Culture.
+Quinn holds degrees in communication and film, focused on documentary filmmaking and editing, from Columbia College in Chicago, interdisciplinary humanities from Arizona State University, and a doctorate from the School of Justice Studies at Arizona State University.
+Learning film and cultural theory at Arizona State, her MA thesis earned her the humanities Parker Award, and her PhD dissertation won an Outstanding Dissertation award.

-Preceding the movie night, a reception will be held recognizing retiring faculty members Bea Jacobson, PhD and Owen Rogal, PhD, both professors in the Department of English.
+Preceding the movie night, a reception will be held, recognizing retiring faculty members Bea Jacobson, PhD and Owen Rogal, PhD, both professors in the English Department.